Irish Hills Towers: History

 The Irish Hills Towers operated as separate and competitive entities through the 1950s, when Frank Lamping acquired both and connected them with a gift shop at the ground floor.
 They briefly closed in the late 1960s, and were refurbished in 1972, by Allen Good.
 They were given new observation platforms, and, as a result, attained a near-identical look.

 The Irish Hills Towers closed to the public at the end of the summer of 2000.
 The township deemed the towers unsafe in April 2013.
 The Irish Hills Historical Society began demolition of the tops of the towers on July 1, 2013 to begin the process of bringing them up to code.
 As of their September 2014 meeting, the township board had once again agreed to hold off demolition while the historical society continued fundraising to save the landmarks.
 A news report in January 2024 stated that the towers "remained shuttered" due to a lack of funding.
-Only a basic preservation had been completed: "without cash flow, the vision to restore the towers and reopen them as a museum attraction goes unrealized".
+Only a basic preservation had been completed: "without cash flow, the vision to restore the towers and reopen them as a museum attraction goes unrealized".The Irish Hills Historical Society replaced windows and roof caps, installed siding and performed other restoration to avoid demolition.

+On September 28, 2024, The Irish Hills Historical Society has hosted a 100-year celebration, at the Irish Hills Towers.
+The event was three hours long and featured a food truck and music, allowing the audience to walk the grounds around the twin towers.